The Role of the Caregiver

 People are often eager to help if they know exactly what you need.

 Ask a family member or friend to organize the help for you.
-There are many programs available online that make it easy to organize volunteers to provide meals and other help for people with health issues.
+Many programs are available online that make it easy to organize volunteers to provide meals and other help for people with health issues.
 Some to check out include:

 Changing Relationships

-Being the caregiver can create a different type of relationship between you and your loved one, at least for a time.
+Being the caregiver can create a different relationship between you and your loved one, at least for a time.

-- It’s common for differences to arise over how much care you should be providing or how much you should be pushing the patient to do various things, which can lead to frustration, resentment and anger for both parties.
+• It’s common for differences to arise over how much care you should be providing or how much you should be pushing the patient to do various activities, which can lead to frustration, resentment, and anger for both parties.

 Communication is key.
 Bottling up frustration is not healthy.
 Try using ‘I’ statements such as ‘I am feeling frustrated’ rather than ‘You’ statements such as ‘You make me mad’.